Stillness of the Mind

 Question (Q): Marie, I read the long list of recommendations of you and your work.
 It describes you as an extraordinarily strong presence; a presence that helps people to achieve stillness of the mind, revelations, and a new life even.
 Do you have some magic dust to sprinkle?

 (Smiling)…no, I don’t have any magic dust.
 And my intention is not at all to spread magic dust.
-I am who I am and if this helps people then I am happy for that.
+I am who I am and if this helps people then I am happy about that.

 The world is moving at a fast pace today, and we are all very busy all the time.
 Social media has not exactly improved things in this regard.
-The way I can help people is asking them to stop for a second – to breathe, to take a moment and pause.
+The way I can help people is by asking them to stop for a second – to breathe, to take a moment and pause.

 We are ‘chasers’ and spend perhaps years chasing things without stopping to ask if they’re even right for us.
 Coming to a standstill is often helpful for people.
 This is why we talk about a stillness of the mind, about pausing to do nothing and to reflect.